 The Full Page Check monitor (FPC monitor) provides performance data down to page element level.
 The FPC monitor has been around for some years and it was about time for an overhaul.
 We’ve improved some of the existing functionality and added a number of cool features.

-All changes are part of a private beta program right now.
+All changes are part of a public beta program right now.
 So the scope and working of the features may change.

 Do you want to know more about our beta programs in general and how to register for the public beta program?
 Please visit beta programs for further info.